Takur Ghar

 Takur Ghar is a high mountain located in the Arma Mountains of southeastern Afghanistan.
 The peak is on the eastern border of the Shah-i-Kot Valley.

 The peak of Takur Ghar was the location of fierce fighting between US Special Operations Forces and al-Qaeda insurgents, as well as Taliban fighters, during Operation Anaconda in March 2002 as part of the larger US war in Afghanistan.

 Takur Ghar is featured in the 2010 first-person shooter video game Medal of Honor.

+The mountain is the main setting in the upcoming 2027 American film, Alone at Dawn.